 - Urine test for myoglobin

 Treatments for Rhabdomyolysis

 People who are diagnosed at the early stage will be given IV fluids to promote urine to pass out the waste products and to avoid renal failure.
-In emergency situation where the amount of buildup is life-threatening, the medical team may choose to use dialysis to actively remove the waste.
-And to treat the muscle death and nerve injury, surgical procedure may be needed to decrease the pressure within the muscles and repair the circulation damage.
+In situations of emergency where the amount of buildup is life-threatening, the medical team may choose to use dialysis to actively remove the waste.
+To treat the muscle death and nerve injury, surgical procedure may be needed to decrease the pressure within the muscles and repair the circulation damage.
 In extreme cases, kidney removal may be needed if the damage is deemed beyond repair.

 Slower Progress Leads to Greater Success Rate

-- You will give your muscles more time to grow and help support you in the future for more advance type of exercise
+- You will give your muscles more time to grow and help support you in the future for more advanced type of exercise

-- If your goal is losing weight, slower change can prevent drastic skin sagging.
+- If your goal is to lose weight, slower change can prevent drastic skin sagging.

 - You will enjoy the process more and will be more likely to continue with your routine.